 - later becomes an Interested Person, a replacement for such individual shall be randomly selected by the Chief Regulatory Officer.
-Individuals are prohibited from participating as a member of a Disciplinary Panel if such individual participated on a prior Disciplinary Panel proceeding in the same matter. - (f) Within 10 days of being notified of the appointment of the Disciplinary Panel, a respondent may seek to disqualify any individual named to the Disciplinary Panel for the reasons identified in Rule 213 or for any other reasonable grounds, including that such individual has a financial interest in the matter or that such individual participated on a prior Disciplinary Panel or Appeal Panel proceeding in the same matter, by serving written notice on the Chief Regulatory Officer.
+Individuals are prohibited from participating as a member of a Disciplinary Panel if such individual participated on a prior Disciplinary Panel proceeding in the same matter. - (f) Within ten (10) days of being notified of the appointment of the Disciplinary Panel, a respondent may seek to disqualify any individual named to the Disciplinary Panel for the reasons identified in Rule 213 or for any other reasonable grounds, including that such individual has a financial interest in the matter or that such individual participated on a prior Disciplinary Panel or Appeal Panel proceeding in the same matter, by serving written notice on the Chief Regulatory Officer.
 By not timely filing a request for disqualification, the respondent will be deemed to have waived any objection to the composition of a Disciplinary Panel.
 The Chief Regulatory Officer of the Exchange will decide the merits of any request for disqualification within his or her sole discretion.
-Any such decision will be final and not subject to appeal. - (g) No person shall serve on a Disciplinary Panel unless that person has agreed in writing that he or she will not publish, divulge, or make known in any manner, any facts or information regarding the business of any person or any other information which may come to his attention in his official capacity as a member of the Disciplinary Panel, except when reporting to the Board or to a committee concerned with such information or to the Market Regulation Department, when requested by the CFTC or other governmental agency or when compelled to testify in any judicial or administrative proceeding. - (h) All information, records, materials and documents provided to the Disciplinary Panel and all deliberations, testimony, information, records, materials and documents related thereto shall be treated as non-public and confidential and shall not be disclosed, except as necessary to further an Exchange investigation or as required by law. - (i) The Disciplinary Panel must not include any members of the Exchange's Market Regulation Department or any person involved in adjudicating any other stage of the same proceeding.
+Any such decision will be final and not subject to appeal. - (g) No Pperson shall serve on a Disciplinary Panel unless that Pperson has agreed in writing that he or she will not publish, divulge, or make known in any manner, any facts or information regarding the business of any Pperson or any other information which may come to theirhie attention in theirhie official capacity as a member of the Disciplinary Panel, except when-reporting to the Board, or to-a committee or the Market Regulation Department concerned with such information-or to the Market Regulation-Department, when requested by the CFTC or other governmental agency, or when compelled to testify in any judicial or administrative proceeding. - (h) All information, records, materials and documents provided to the Disciplinary Panel and all deliberations, testimony, information, records, materials and documents related thereto shall be treated as non-public,-and-confidential, and shall not be disclosed, except as necessary to further an Exchange investigation or as required by law. - (i) The Disciplinary Panel must not include any members of the Exchange's Market Regulation Department or any person involved in adjudicating any other stage of the same proceeding.